John Martin Scripps: Gerard Lowe

 On 13 March 1995, a pair of legs, severed at the knees, was found in a plastic bag floating off Clifford Pier.
 Three days later, a pair of thighs and a torso were found in the same area, also in a plastic bag.
 Initially, Singapore police could only determine that the body parts belonged to a Caucasian, and they had a possible name after receiving a missing person report for Lowe from the South African High Commission.
 Vanessa Lowe filed the report because she was distressed that her husband, who used to make daily contact with his family when overseas, had not called home or returned to South Africa by 12 March.
 Lowe's colleagues at work also tried to determine his whereabouts through personal contacts in Singapore.
-The authorities of Singapore decided not to immediately inform the local media about the discovery, as they did not want to alert the suspected killer to the fact Lowe's remains had been found and possibly dissuading him from returning to the country if he had already fled.
+Singaporean authorities decided not to immediately inform the local media about the discovery, as they did not want to alert the suspected killer to the fact Lowe's remains had been found and possibly dissuading him from returning to the country if he had already fled.
 On 1 April, Vanessa Lowe confirmed that the body parts were her husband's through visual identification.
 However, his arms and head were never found.
+According to Professor Chao Tzee Cheng, the senior forensic pathologist, he was unable to determine the cause of death due to the absence of the head or any severe injuries on the other body parts available for his post-mortem examination, but he noted that the body parts were being expertly dismembered, suggesting that the killer of Lowe was either a trained doctor, medical surgeon, veterinarian surgeon or a butcher; Martin made use of the butchery skills he picked up at prison to dismember the body of Lowe after killing him.